 You can still visit the rookery, as well as the T.M.
 Goodwin Wildlife Management areas on Monday and Thursdays.
 The view from the banks near the rookery lets you see the outer edges of the rookery, which is often dotted with Spoonbills, Herons, Anhingas and other wading birds.
 Since they need to collect food in the fields nearby, they are constantly flying in and out, right by the banks as if serving the steady flow of photographers —- using telephoto lenses to keep their distance from the breeding ground — who come by.

 Here’s a gallery of the scenes of spoonbills around the Stick Marsh rookery as well as in the Goodwin Preserve and from farther north on the Merritt Island National Wildlife Refuge.
 All the photos from Stick Marsh were taken from the bank across the waterway from the island, using a 600mm lens to keep from disturbing the birds.

-The Roseate Spoonbill, blessed with one of the most striking color combinations, is a site to see.
-Here are photos from several weeks of following them around Central Florida, from the Stick Marsh rockery where they’s setting up house to the marshes of South Florida.
+The Roseate Spoonbill, blessed with one of the most striking color combinations, is a sight to see.
+Here are photos from several weeks of following them around Central Florida, from the Stick Marsh rookery where they’re setting up house to the marshes of South Florida.